 L’Anse aux Meadows is the site of the remains of an ancient Norse village in Newfoundland.
 The site was discovered by husband-and-wife tandem of explorer Helge Ingstad and archaeologist Anne Stine Ingstad in the year 1960.
 Immediately after the discovery, the excavations were done at the site.
 An international team of archaeologists along with Parks Canada joined together in these excavations that were conducted in the 1970s.
 After the excavations on the site, it was reburied in order to protect any remains and cultural resources at the site.
 According to the archaeologists who have worked on the site, the settlement has been around 1,000 years ago.

 The Norse settlement in L’Anse aux Meadows is now open grassland.
 But 1,000 years ago, this exact same site was filled with forest.
 The accessibility to the forest enabled for the early settlers to build houses and boats.
 It also made iron extraction possible, of which remains at the ancient site that the early settlers clued the archaeologists on.

 There are a total of 8 buildings (or what’s left of them) that were discovered at this ancient settlement.
 These buildings were made out of sod on a wooden frame.
-The archaeologists, based on other evidence located at the site, were able to conclude that these buildings served as workshops or dwellings.
+The archaeologists, based on other evidence located at the site that these buildings served as workshops or dwellings.
 In addition to the buildings, more artifacts and cultural resources were found at the site that revealed the ancient settlers lived as ironsmiths and boat making.
 Some of the everyday items that were found on the site included stone oil lamp, bone knitting need, parts of a spindle, iron slag, forge, whetstone, and more.
 On top of these everyday items, there was also food remains at the site.

 Tips for Visiting